-LHAS Awards 3 Scholarships
+2026 LHAS Scholarship Awards

 Scholarships

-The LHAS Higher Education Scholarship is open to a graduating high school senior or a graduate of a high school who resides in the LHAS chapter area (Litchfield County and some surrounding towns).
+The Litchfield Hills Audubon Society (LHAS) is pleased to offer a $1,000 scholarship to a graduating high school senior or a graduate of a high school in the LHAS area who has been accepted into a college program for Environmental Studies or a related field.
 Eligibility requirements are listed on the front page of the application.

-Completed applications must be received no later than Friday, April 21, 2023, for the upcoming college semester year commencing in August/September.
+Completed applications must be received no later than Friday, May 1, 2026, for the upcoming college semester year commencing in August/September.

 A special scholarship committee will choose recipients based on qualifications and needs.